© stockpics – Fotolia.com

 Anyone who publishes false claims on the Internet is liable as a disturber if these are disseminated by third parties without their consent.

-Working towards the deletion of false reports
+Working towards the deletion of false reports and liability for dissemination

 Requirements for the request for deletion